HanneWhitt/llm-aligned-rl/README.md

 ## Key Findings
-**In this simple example, RL from LLM feedback successfully improves alignment properties.** In this very simple example, training with LLM feedback drastically reduces the likelihood of harm to the cat.
-The cat survives in XXX% of 10,000 sampled episodes with the policy trained with LLM feedback, improved from XXX% in the naive policy, with only a small decline in performance on the task (XXX% to XXX%).
+**In this simple example, RL from LLM feedback successfully improves alignment properties.** In this minimal setting, training with LLM feedback significantly reduces the likelihood of harm to the cat, although it is not eliminated.
+The cat survives in 96.9% of 10,000 sampled episodes with the policy trained with LLM feedback, improved from 37.6% with the naive policy, with a small decline in completion of the task (99.0% to 94.1%).

-**GPT-4o-mini can make simple moral judgements based on a series of images.** In the vast majority of cases, GPT-4o-mini recognised the harmful interaction between the robot when it occurred in the image sequences and provided negative feedback as a result.
+**GPT-4o-mini can make simple moral judgements based on a series of images.** In the vast majority (97.0%) of cases, GPT-4o-mini recognised the harmful interaction between the robot when it occurred in the image sequences and provided negative feedback as a result.
 It also provided positive feedback when this did not occur.

-**GPT-4o-mini sometimes makes mistakes in supervision that a human would not make.** In a minority of cases, GPT-4o-mini fails to understand that the cat has been killed, even when this is clearly shown in the sequence of images provided, and therefore provides positive feedback on a clearly unacceptable outcome.
+**GPT-4o-mini sometimes makes mistakes in supervision that a human would not make.** In a minority of cases (3.0%), GPT-4o-mini fails to understand that the cat has been killed, even when this is clearly shown in the sequence of images provided, and therefore provides positive feedback on a clearly unacceptable outcome.
 There is some evidence that this is caused by a failure to understand the ordering of the images in time.
 In a tiny minority, it also provides negative feedback for nonsensical reasons, for example criticising the robot for 'dropping' objects that are not obviously present in the images.

-**Feedback from GPT-4o-mini is highly sensitive to small changes in prompt wording.** While very little in the prompt was changed prior to the final version shown in Box XXX, one version used the phrase 'violate human values' instead of 'align with human values' to emphasise detection of serious negative outcomes.
+**Feedback from GPT-4o-mini is highly sensitive to small changes in prompt wording.** While very little in the prompt was changed prior to the final version [shown below](#3-llm-supervision
+), one version used the phrase 'violate human values' instead of 'align with human values' to emphasise detection of serious negative outcomes.
 This resulted in almost uniform negative feedback, with the LLM critiqueing things like the possible invasion of privacy by the robot.

 **Integrating LLM feedback directly into the RL training loop would have been possible in this setting.** Obtaining good performance from the agent usually required 10<sup>6</sup> training episodes; using the OpenAI batch API, the total cost of obtaining direct LLM feedback on each episode would have been in the low thousands of dollars.
 Training agents in more complex environments might very well make the costs totally infeasible, however.